AdapptOnAzure/.github/profile/README.md

 Projects here are open to all contributions.
 Commits need to be made in a neat and atomic fashion, and we generally aim to look for incremental improvements rather than complete overhauls when it comes to contributions.

-We aim to licence all code under a permission licence, with a preference for dual licencing under the Apache2 + MIT licence, as is commonly seen within the Rust community.
+We aim to licence all code under a permissive licence, with a preference for licencing under the MIT licence.

 # Security